privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 key/value service][10] receives requests from the SellerFrontEnd service in this architecture (or directly from the client in case bidding and auction runs locally on client's device).
-The service returns real-time seller data required for auction, corresponding to lookup keys available in buyers' bids (such as `ad_render_urls`, `ad_component_render_urls`).
+The service returns real-time seller data required for auction that corresponds to lookup keys available in buyers' bids (such as `ad_render_urls` or `ad_component_render_urls`).

-The seller’s key/value system may include other services running in TEE.
+The seller’s key/value system may include other services running in a TEE.
 The details of this system are out of scope of this document.

 ## Demand-side platform (DSP) system